heavyai/pymapd/docs/source/contributing.rst

    cd ./omniscidb

    # Use Thrift to generate the Python bindings
-   thrift -gen py omnisci.thrift
+   thrift -gen py -r omnisci.thrift
-   thrift -gen py completion_hints.thrift thrift -gen py common.thrift thrift -gen py QueryEngine/serialized_result_set.thrift thrift -gen py QueryEngine/extension_functions.thrift

    # Copy the generated bindings to the pymapd root
    cp -r ./gen-py/omnisci/* ../pymapd/omnisci/